hikogui/hikogui/docs/application_lifetime.md

 CRT Start
 ---------
-There are two main tasks for the ttauri's CRT:
+There are two main tasks for the hikogui's CRT:

-Configure the operating system's API for compatibility with the ttauri library.
+Configure the operating system's API for compatibility with the hikogui library.
 In most cases this means turning off backward-compatibility, for
 example:
  - On MacOS the CRT can tell the OS that the application can restore itself fully after being killed by the OS.